geirda/Arch/suckless/dwm/README.md

 	$ sudo apt install fonts-hack

 Download RobotoMono Nerd Font from https://www.nerdfonts.com/font-downloads and extract it to somewhere in your font path, like $HOME/.local/share/fonts/ or $HOME/.fonts/

+Optional: For a rightclick menu on the layouts icon, download and install xmenu: https://github.com/phillbush/xmenu

 ![suckless](https://raw.githubusercontent.com/geirda/Arch/master/suckless/suckless.png)